 Collaboration has been central to IIED's work since the institute started in 1976, and IIED has built long-standing relationships with individuals, communities and organisations in more than 60 countries.
 This year's annual report analyses the elements needed for successful collaboration and illustrates the wide variety of partnerships that bring expertise, energy and local experience to IIED's activities.

-The full report is available online from IIED's Publications Library.
+The full report is available online from IIED's Publications Library, and a four-minute animation can be viewed on IIED's YouTube channel.

 Introducing the Annual Report, IIED director Andrew Norton said 2015 saw a important shift in the global agenda, with development recognised as a universal enterprise that has sustainability at its core.